stacksmith/trivial-wish/README.md

 Create a `wish:fulfil` method for your wish.

-Wishes must be kept in a list somewhere.
-Create a slot or a variable with a reasonable scope.
+Wishes must be kept a `wish:wishes` object -- create a slot or a variable with a reasonable scope, and initialize with `(make-instance 'wish:wishes)`

 Make wishes with `(make-instance 'wishname :upon wishlist)`; they are automatically pushed onto the wishlist.